servian/aws-redshift-smart-pause-and-resume/README.md

 ## Scraping and Training Forecast Model After Deployment

-The following script scrapes Redshift CPU utilisation data and uses it to initially train an Amazon Forecast Model after deploying the stack.
+The following script scrapes Redshift CPU utilisation data, and uses it to initially train an Amazon Forecast Model after deploying the stack by executing the Train Forecast Model Step Function.

 ```
 python3 local_scrape_and_train.py